 We have a range of courses that accept portfolio submission entry.
 You can choose from a broad spectrum of humanities, science, business and health science courses.

-Bachelor of Arts – Design and the Built Environment
+Bachelor of Design – School of Design and the Built Environment

-Courses offered by the school of Design and the Built Environment appeal to creative people with an interest in creating designs that impact our everyday lives.
-The Bachelor of Arts is comprehensive and flexible, with options to accommodate various interests.
+Courses offered by the School of Design and the Built Environment appeal to creative people with an interest in creating designs that impact our everyday lives.
+The Bachelor of Design is comprehensive and flexible, with options to accommodate various interests.
 You may be required to participate in an interview.
-If you perform well in the first semester core units, you could later apply to switch into one of our many other courses within the Bachelor of Arts.
+If you perform well in the first semester core units, you could later apply to switch into one of our many other courses within the Bachelor of Design.

-Bachelor of Arts – Media, Creative Arts and Social Media
+Bachelor of Arts – Media, Creative Arts and Social Inquiry

 If you’re a creative person and love to express yourself through different media, consider studying media and communications.
 These courses within the Bachelor of Arts are flexible and comprehensive, offering practical experience, which accommodates a wide range of interests and ensures you are career-ready upon completion.
 Students performing well in the core first semester units could later apply to switch into one of our many other courses.